Der Rosendorn: Versions

-Two versions of the poem are known to exist, the Dresden and the Karlsruhe Codices; historians believe them to have been composed towards the end of the 16th century.
+Two copies of the poem were found in the Dresden and Karlsruhe Codices and were dated from around 1500.

-It was listed as being in the possession of Erhard der Rainer zu Schambach—a member of the niederadligen, or lower nobility of Straubing, Bavaria, who left a large library—in his "book of books" of 1387.
+The poem was listed as being in the possession of Erhard der Rainer zu Schambach—a member of the niederadligen, or lower nobility of Straubing, Bavaria, who left a large library—in his "book of books" of 1387.
 (Note: Rainer's collection was eclectic: among others, medievalist Nicole Eichenberger has listed a copy of Trista, a Psalter, a pharmacopoeia, Lives of Jesus and Mary, works by Teichner and Freidank, an interpretation of the Decalogue, a Lucidarius, and a commentary on the Parable of the Ten Virgins, and various calendars.)

 The poem was edited in a collection of Old German tales in 1850, with a reprint in 1961.

 2019 discovery

-In July 2019, Christine Glaßner, from the Austrian Academy of Sciences (Österreichische Akademie der Wissenschaften) Institute of Medieval Research, while researching the archives of Melk Abbey, discovered a previously-unknown strip of parchment—measuring 22 cm by 1.5 cm—bearing 60 partial lines of the poem.
-The parchment had been subsequently recycled into the binding of a much later book, probably due to the rarity of the material.
-It has been dated to around 1300, nearly 200 years earlier than previously thought.
-Only a few words were extant on each line.
-It was identified and transcribed by Nathanael Busch of the University of Siegen, in collaboration with experts from the Academy and the Universities of Mainz and Marburg.
+In July 2019, Christine Glaßner, from the Austrian Academy of Sciences (Österreichische Akademie der Wissenschaften) Institute of Medieval Research, while researching the archives of Melk Abbey, discovered a strip of parchment, measuring 22 cm by 1.5 cm, bearing 60 partial lines of the poem.

+The parchment on which the poem was written was cut up and reused as binding (a common practice at the time) of a much later Latin theological text.
+Parchment, made primarily from calf and sheep skin, is essentially indestructible and was an expensive material.
+Based on the style of writing of the manuscript it was possible to re-date the poem to the 13th century.
+Der Rosendorn was nearly 200 years older than previously thought.

+The text, only a few words were extant on each line, was identified and transcribed by Nathanael Busch of the University of Siegen, in collaboration with experts from the Academy and the Universities of Mainz and Marburg.

+The discovery of the Melk Rosendorn fragment was considered an extraordinary stroke of luck for literary scholars.
+Erotic literature was known in France and Italy from the 13th century], but evidence for it in the German-speaking world was previously lacking.
+German erotic literature was therefore not a late bloomer, as previously assumed, but developed at the same time as in France and Italy.

 The scholar of gender studies, Emma L. E. Rees, commented how, in Der Rosendorn, as in other iterations of the motif, "again, it's a man who is responsible for reuniting a woman with her wayward, talking vagina".